Certified Registered Nurse Anesthetists Fact Sheet

 Nurse anesthetists have been providing anesthesia care to patients in the United States for more than 150 years.
 The CRNA (Certified Registered Nurse Anesthetist) credential came into existence in 1956.

-CRNAs are anesthesia professionals who safely administer approximately 43 million anesthetics to patients each year in the United States, according to the American Association of Nurse Anesthetists (AANA) 2017 Member Profile Survey.
+CRNAs are anesthesia professionals who safely administer more than 45 million anesthetics to patients each year in the United States, according to the American Association of Nurse Anesthetists (AANA) 2018 Member Profile Survey.